+The ALE is the culminating activity for the MPH Program.
 The purpose of ALE I and II is to introduce students to an agency to experience how this agency works on community/public health problems.
-To accomplish this purpose, students are responsible for completing the following assignments during the practicum orientation and practicum on-site experience.
+To accomplish this purpose, students are responsible to select 3 Foundational Competencies and 2 Track Competencies to develop and then implement the required ALE assignments.